Scientific Name

 Description

 Echeveria 'Hercules' is a small succulent that forms basal rosettes of smooth, grey-green, densely packed leaves with pink to purple margins and tips.
-The rosettes grow up to 2 inches (5 cm) tall and 4 inches (10 cm) in diameter, producing offsets to form a dense clump.
-Leaves are fleshy, lance-shaped with a more pointed end at the base, up to 2 inches (5 cm) long and up to 0.8 inches (2 cm) wide.
+The rosettes can grow up to 2 inches (5 cm) tall and 4 inches (10 cm) in diameter and produce offsets, forming a dense clump with age.
+The leaves are fleshy, lance-shaped, with a more pointed end at the base, measuring up to 2 inches (5 cm) long and 0.8 inches (2 cm) wide.
 The coating of epicuticular wax gives the leaves a soft, pastel look.
 The leaf backside is pinkish to purplish when stressed by drought or winter temperatures.
-Flowers are yellow and bell-shaped and appear nodding on unbranched inflorescences that rise well above the rosettes in late spring and summer.

 How to Grow and Care for Echeveria 'Hercules'